BlockchainCommons/Gordian/Envelope/Use-Cases/Data.md

 ```
 Individual users could then use inclusion proofs to demonstrate that those `ELIDED` entries match their `active` (or `inactive`) accounts on `cryptfinger.com`, but if they didn't they could stay largely anonymous in the herd of accounts listed.

-See the [Educational Use Cases](Educational.md#part-three-herd-privacy-credentials) for more precise examples of how herd privacy can be supported with long listings of this sort, and how that can be improved with techniques such as salting and restructing entries.
+See the [Educational Use Cases](Educational.md#part-three-herd-privacy-credentials) for more precise examples of how herd privacy can be supported with long listings of this sort, and how that can be improved with techniques such as salting and restructuring entries.

 ## Part Four: Data Distribution Advancements